syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

  ## Dispose listview

-You can dispose and release resources used by ListView by calling ListView.Dispose method.
+You can dispose and release resources used by ListView by calling the [ListView.Dispose](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~Dispose().html) method.

 {% tabs %}
 {% highlight c# %}